Theodore Gericault (1791-1824)

-The sensation energy center of the false-self includes all addictive behaviors whether they are addictions related to substances or processes.
+The sensation energy center of the false self includes all addictive behaviors whether they are addictions related to substances or processes.
 Gambling is a process addiction and can be as powerful and as destructive as any substance addiction.
-The painting depicting this type of suffering is entitled The Woman with Gambling Mania (c.
-1822) by Theodore Gericault (1791-1824).
+The painting depicting this type of suffering is entitled The Woman with Gambling Mania (1822) by Theodore Gericault.
+“In 1822 and 1823, the artist, a fashionable gentleman driven to expose social injustice, executed a series of five portraits of women with specific mental illnesses.
+Although this is a likeness of an individual woman, the sitter’s gaze, locked into a perpetual future, makes the image read as an allegory.”[i]

 A modern artist today could execute a similar series of portraits of women, men or children suffering from the “mental illnesses” associated with P-B and our false-self identities.
 Like Gericault, he could paint almost any one of the seven billion people on the earth and it would be of a person suffering from addiction to the pursuit of plenty, pleasure or power.
 Our definition of mental illness is, of course, broader than that commonly used in Gericault’s time or today but accurate, nevertheless.